Java Object-Oriented Programming: A Comprehensive Guide

 link to this section

-• Class: A class is a blueprint or template for creating objects.
-It defines a set of properties (attributes) and methods (behaviors) that are common to all objects of this type.
+A class in Java is a blueprint for creating objects.
+It defines the properties and behaviors common to all objects of that type.

 public class Car {